 Introduced by the Greeks and then advanced by the Romans, wine production has a long history in Peljesac.
 Now you'll find acres of vineyards interspersed by olive trees throughout the Peljesac peninsula but concentrated in the southeast.
 The most celebrated wine is Dingac (pronounced Ding-atz) which is either white or red and produced around Potomje.
 Other local stars include the red wines, Postup or Plavac Mali.
 Recent DNA tests have revealed that California's famed Zinfandel grape is the same (or closely related to) Plavac Mali.

 Most wine production on the Peljesac is relatively small-scale so visiting wine cellars is informal and generally low-key.
 Before starting out, you may wish to pick up a map of the wine cellars at the Ston tourist office.
 But the wine cellars aren't hard to find.
 There's only one main road running through the Peljesac peninsula and the cellars are all well signed.
 It's best to visit working hours which are from about 9am to noon and 2 to 6pm Monday through Saturday.
 Outside of working hours you may need to wait around for someone to arrive.
 Although the vineyard owners may or may not speak English, they can usually dig up someone who can explain their products to you.
+Or, book one of these exciting tours which eliminates all hassle!

 Here are some of the better-known vineyards, starting in the southeast: